socomsystems/documentation/admin_manual/configuration_user/user_configuration.rst

 User accounts have the following properties:

 *Login Name (Username)*
-  The unique ID of a Nextcloud user, and it cannot be changed.
+  The unique ID of a cyfrSpaces user, and it cannot be changed.

 *Full Name*
-  The user's display name that appears on file shares, the Nextcloud Web interface, and emails.
+  The user's display name that appears on file shares, the cyfrSpaces Web interface, and emails.
 Admins and users may change the Full Name anytime.
 If the Full Name is not set it defaults to the login name.